PSA for National Service Dog Eye Exam Month

 - unequal pupil sizes

-If you notice any of these signs in your canine, make an appointment to see your veterinarian.
+Not just for a service dog eye exam – If you notice any of these signs in your non-service dog, make an appointment to see your veterinarian.

 Also, it’s a good idea to inspect your pup’s eyes after coming in from playing in brush or tall grass, and after visiting the pet park.
 Vegetation and other dogs can scratch or injure your pet’s eyes while playing and may require medical attention and monitoring.